Larry Severin Streit Obituary (2021) Lexington Clipper-Herald

-Larry Severin Streit, 86, of Overton passed away Friday, Sept.17, 2021 at the Plum Creek Care Center in Lexington.
+Larry Severin Streit, 86, of Overton, Nebraska passed away Friday, September 17, 2021 at the Plum Creek Care Center in Lexington.

 Interment with military honors will be in Elm Creek Catholic Cemetery in Elm Creek.